aaronlmathis/Kaptn/README.md

 # Kaptain

-Kaptn intends to be a secure, production-ready **Kubernetes admin dashboard** that can observe cluster state, track metrics, generate alerts+actions, render opentelemetry traces of web applicaitons for visualizing issues, and perform safe operational actions.
+Kaptn intends to be a secure, production-ready **Kubernetes admin dashboard** that can observe cluster state, track metrics, generate alerts+actions, render opentelemetry traces of web applications for visualizing issues, and perform safe operational actions.
 Built with Go backend (client-go + WebSockets) and Astro + React + Shadcn frontend (TypeScript + Tailwind CSS).

 ## Features